 Our only significant off-balance sheet commitments relate to operating lease obligations.
-Future annual minimum rental lease payments are detailed in Note 9 of the Notes to Consolidated Financial Statements in our Annual Report on Form 10-K for the fiscal year ended November 30, 2017.
+Future annual minimum rental lease payments are detailed in Note 9 of the Notes to Consolidated Financial Statements in our Annual Report.
 We have no "off-balance sheet arrangements" within the meaning of Item 303(a)(4) of Regulation S-K.